All Episodes

 We're even lending money to Mexico and Brazil so that they can drill.

-Obama lent ten billion dollars to the Brazilians, and I think to the Mexicans as uh as well.
+And I think to the Mexicans as well.

-Which student loans will probably forgive them some point.
+We're giving Pemex loans, which Frank Student loans will probably forgive them at some point.

-But we're helping Mexico develop their oil while not developing our own.
+But we are helping Mexico develop their oil while not developing our own.

-I just I I have a hard time believing that the economic choices being made by this administration are on purpose.
+That's why this stuff, folks, I just have a hard time believing that the economic choices being made by this administration are on purpose.

 Stuff that's being done is being done purposefully.